10 Jack in the Box Healthy Options for Athletes

 #5 Chicken Teriyaki Bowl

-The chicken teriyaki bowl is a great option for athletes, as it provides both lean protein (34 grams) and carbohydrates (109 grams) with their meal.
-The bowl includes white rice topped with grilled chicken strips, veggies, and teriyaki sauce.
+The chicken teriyaki bowl is a great option for athletes, as it provides both protein and carbohydrates.
+The bowl includes rice topped with grilled chicken strips, veggies, and teriyaki sauce.

 #6 Chicken Fajita Pita